This is a gear review about the best hiking sandals for backpacking and hiking 2022.

 As such, I settled on three things that every hiker needs from a good boot, while applying them to sandals.

 Traction is incredibly important.
-If you are hiking in the rain, on a muddy trail, or over unstable ground, you want your sandals to grip the surface well.
-All the sandals in this gear review do that.
+If you are hiking in the rain, on slippery rocks, on a muddy trail, or over unstable ground, you want your sandals to grip the surface well.
+All the sandals in this gear review handle rocky terrain and loose rocks very well.

 If you are wandering the trails all day, miles from home in the middle of nowhere, or out on the river or ocean, the very last thing you want is a blister, soreness, or cramp in your foot.

 Discomfort from your backpacking sandals sours your enjoyment and leaves you in pain throughout, with a worst-case scenario leaving you unable to continue and potentially stranded.
-This makes comfort essential for hiking sandals.
+This makes comfort essential if you want to wear sandals for hiking.

-This list has provided some of the best hiking sandals on sale.
+This list has provided all the hiking sandals that are the best available in 2022 and they are also the popular hiking sandals.
 We looked at the traction they have, the comfort they provide, and the durability they need for you to progress.

 Without appropriate footwear, it would be impossible for many adventures to even start, making them some of the most important equipment available to the experience and the beginner alike.